 Dr. Tonio Grech is a Partner in the Firm, having joined the Firm in 2001.
 He graduated as Doctor of Laws (LL.D.) from the University of Malta in 1983.
-He was admitted to the Bar at Valletta, Malta in 1984, and initially practised as an advocate at the Attorney General's Office.
+He was admitted to the Bar at Valletta, Malta in 1984, and initially practiced as an advocate at the Attorney General's Office.

-He is very much involved in court litigation and arbitration with regard to matters involving transport.
-He has also drafted the majority of laws on civil aviation during the last twenty years.
+He is the legal advisor to the Director General of Civil Aviation and has drafted the majority of laws on civil aviation during the last twenty years.
+He is also very much involved in court litigation and arbitration with regard to matters involving transport.
 He is a member of the Chamber of Advocates, as well as of the Institute of Financial Services Practitioners.
 He is also a Director of the Firm's licensed fiduciary company DG Fiduciary Limited.